Newport Transporter Bridge

 The Newport Transporter Bridge (Pont Gludo Casnewydd) is a transporter bridge that crosses the River Usk in Newport, South East Wales.
-The bridge is the lowest crossing on the River Usk.
-It is a Grade I listed structure.
+The bridge is the lowest crossing on the river.
+Built in 1906, it is a Grade I listed structure.

-It is one of fewer than 10 transporter bridges that remain in use worldwide; only a few dozen were ever built.
-It is one of only two operational transporter bridges in Britain, the other being the Tees Transporter Bridge.
+Only a few dozen transporter bridges were ever built, and fewer than 10 remain in use worldwide.
+The Newport bridge has been the only operational transporter bridge in Britain since 2019 when the Tees Transporter Bridge was closed as unsafe.

+It was closed in 2025 for extensive repairs, which are expected to wrap up in late 2026.

 History

 The bridge was designed by French engineer Ferdinand Arnodin.
 It was built in 1906 and opened by Godfrey Charles Morgan, 1st Viscount Tredegar, on 12 September 1906.
 Newport Museum holds a silver cigar cutter which was presented to Viscount Tredegar on the day of the opening, as a memento of the occasion.

 Design

 The design was chosen because the river banks are very low at the desired crossing point (a few miles south of the city centre) where an ordinary bridge would need a very long approach ramp to attain sufficient height to allow ships to pass under, and a ferry could not be used during low tide at the site.
 The river is too narrow for a swing bridge or a bascule bridge (drawbridge).